Jitses/FinalMinorProject/design.md

 Dynamic colour change of the map over months of timeline (country free or occupied by the Germans):

-A dynamic colour change was also made in Data Processing week 5 to change the colour theme of a datamap.
+A dynamic colour change was also made in Data Processing week 5, which can be found in my DataProcessing repository, to change the colour theme of a datamap.
 It can be used and adjusted to suit this project.

 The datamap will be placed inside a div (containerMap) of a fixed width.